benetech/martus.martus-build/BuildFiles/Documents/README.txt

   the user screens.

-D. Changes from version 3.0 to version 3.1
+F. Changes from version 3.0 to version 3.1

 - New functionality notifies HQs if there are field bulletins to retrieve.
 To enable this in your Martus account, go to Options > Preferences, and select "Automatically check for new Field Desk bulletins."
-Approximately hourly, a message will

-  appear in the status bar (lower left corner of the screen) saying that Martus is checking for new field desk bulletins.
+Approximately hourly, a message will appear in the status bar (lower left corner of the screen) saying that Martus is checking for new field desk bulletins.
   The status bar will display another message if there are field